mrichardson23/rpi-kivy-screen/README.md

         pi@raspberrypi ~ $ wget https://raw.github.com/pypa/pip/master/contrib/get-pip.py
         pi@raspberrypi ~ $ sudo python get-pip.py

 11. Install [Cython](http://cython.org/), [Pygments](http://pygments.org/), and [docutils](https://pypi.python.org/pypi/docutils).
 The Pygments and docutils packages are not actually required for Kivy, but the example code we'll execute uses them.
-This step will take a while:
+This step will take a few minutes:

         pi@raspberrypi ~ $ sudo pip install cython pygments docutils

+12. Download Kivy and install it globally (this step will take quite a few minutes):

+        pi@raspberrypi ~ $ git clone https://github.com/kivy/kivy
+        pi@raspberrypi ~ $ cd kivy
+        pi@raspberrypi ~/kivy $ python setup.py build
+        pi@raspberrypi ~/kivy $ sudo python setup.py install

+13. To enable touch, you'll need to make a modification to the Kivy configuration file:

+        pi@raspberrypi ~/kivy $ nano ~/.kivy/config.ini

+14. Go into the `[input]` section, remove the lines that are in there and put in:

+        %(name)s = probesysfs,provider=mtdev

+15. Reboot again.

+16. Launch the multi touch pictures demo.
+Tap, drag, pinch, and rotate should all work like a dream:

+        pi@raspberrypi ~ $ python ~/kivy/examples/demo/pictures/main.py

+17. Type `Control+C` to exit the pictures demo.

+18. Launch the UI showcase.
+This shows you all the different UI elements that Kivy makes available to you:

+        pi@raspberrypi ~ $ python ~/kivy/examples/demo/showcase/main.py